VjOnWeb/JAVA-Practice-questions/README.md

 # JAVA
-Questions Solved from Day1 in Java
+Questions Solved in Java Language

 1. WAP which displays a message "Hello World !"
 2.